Southwest LRT Trail: Lake Minnetonka LRT Regional Trail

 The Lake Minnetonka LRT Regional Trail runs for 15.92 mi from 8th Avenue in Hopkins through Minnetonka, Excelsior, and Chanhassen to 81st Street in Victoria.
 The trail uses a crushed limestone surface.

-It is connected to the Minnesota River Bluffs LRT trail via "The Artery" along 8th Avenue South in Hopkins, which opened in 2018.
+It connects to the Minnesota River Bluffs LRT trail via "The Artery" along 8th Avenue South in Hopkins, which opened in 2018.
 The trail is on the right-of-way for a rail line originally built by the Minneapolis and St. Louis in the 1890s and abandoned by the Chicago and North Western in 1980, one which branched off the old M.&St.L. main at Hopkins and went out to South Dakota.
 There are about 471,000 people on the trail each year.
-Some places along the trail include Lake Minnetonka, restaurants in Hopkins and Excelsior, and historic places such as the Old Log Theatre and the Cottagewood General Store.
+The trail has access to Lake Minnetonka, Hopkins, Excelsior, and the historic locations the Old Log Theatre and the Cottagewood General Store.